White Sox vs. Angels Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- The White Sox will send Lucas Giolito (3-4) to the mound for his 12th start this season.
+- The White Sox's Lance Lynn (4-5) will make his 12th start of the season.

-- He has earned a quality start six times in 11 starts this season.

-- In 11 starts this season, Giolito has lasted five or more innings nine times, with an average of 5.7 innings per appearance.

 |Opponent